 The Board of Trustees would consist of 14 trustees, including an independent chairperson appointed by the Joint Sponsors.
 Six trustees would be appointed by the Employer Sponsor, six trustees would be appointed by the Employee Sponsor, and one trustee would be nominated by the non-unionized members pursuant to a pre-determined process.
 The non-unionized member-nominated trustee would not have a tie-breaking or tie-making vote.

-Highlights of the Board of Trustees include:
+Key Features of the UPP Board of Trustees:

 At the time of conversion, each of the three university’s pension plans would undergo a valuation on a standardized basis.
 On conversion, any funding shortfall would be the responsibility of that university and would have to be paid down over 15 years.

 After a transition period, employees and employers will share in new shortfalls and surpluses for benefits earned under the UPP, which may mean adjusting contributions and/or future benefits for active employees.

 Funding regulations for Ontario’s large JSPPs are different from those for single-employer Defined Benefit plans in Ontario.
 All plans are required to complete a formal valuation of plan funding at least once every three years and file it with the Ontario regulator.
 This valuation tests the plan’s financial health based on two scenarios:

 - which assumes the plan will continue to operate as expected for many years to come; and

 - which assumes the plan ends on the date of the valuation.